 From Up on Poppy Hill formerly fell under this trope, but fortunately GKids bought the theatrical rights and produced a dub, releasing the movie into North American theaters in March 2013 - two years after its original Japanese release.

-Much of the Crunchyroll's catalogue, and almost everything licensed by other web simulcast companies, is available in North America (and sometimes UK) only.
+Much of Crunchyroll's catalogue, and almost everything licensed by other web simulcast companies, is available in North America (and sometimes UK) only.
 It may be for language issues, but many international fans would be happy enough to have English subtitles - but they can't, at least not legally.

-Actually, a number of Crunchyroll's simulcasts and archives are available worldwide (except Japan, for obvious reasons).
+A number of Crunchyroll's simulcasts and archives are available worldwide (except Japan, for obvious reasons).
 On a show-by-show basis, this can certainly apply, though.

 Ratchet & Clank started off as an American video game series.
 Japan has a manga that has never managed to make it back to the states (there are, however, other American Ratchet comics; just none with Big Ol' Eyebrows).